evulse/polyglot-template-tests/README.md

 ##Results - 8th August 2013

-Below is the table of results from each library test against the polygot test files.
+Below is the table of results from each library test against the polyglot test files.
 For specific failures please run the tests locally.

 <table>